We are committed to protecting your privacy when you use our services.

 - Human Rights Act (Article 8) (HRA)

-Our information governance and information security policies are available on our website(s) at:
+Our information governance and information security policies are available below:

 The Data Protection Officer for BCP Council is